Support

 Batch production provides manufacturers with greater control over any number of elements that occur during the production of the items.
 Goods can be produced in large numbers but the assembly line allows for changes along the way.
 These changes create variations of an identical or similar commodity – the key difference over continuous and mass production.
 It also allows for quality control at various stages of the process, minimising the risk of waste.

-Batch production is common in the brewing industry.
+Batch production in brewing Batch production is common in the brewing industry.

 Batch production in manufacturing